Business Financing Sources: Complete Canadian Guide | 7 Park Avenue Financial

 In Canada, various government agencies offer different types of funding programs to support businesses.
 Here are some of the prominent ones:

-Industrial Research Assistance Program (IRAP): Administered by the National Research Council of Canada, this program offers financial assistance to qualified small and medium-sized enterprises committed to innovation, technology-driven new product development or new business application processes.
+Industrial Research Assistance Program (IRAP): Administered by the National Research Council of Canada, this program offers financial assistance to qualified small and medium-sized enterprises committed to innovation, technology-driven new product development, or new business application processes.

-Strategic Innovation Fund (SIF): This fund aims to spur innovation for a better Canada by providing funding for large-scale, transformative and collaborative projects in the areas of research and development, commercialization, and business growth.
+Strategic Innovation Fund (SIF): This fund aims to spur innovation for a better Canada by providing funding for large-scale, transformative, and collaborative projects in the areas of research and development, commercialization, and business growth.

 Canada Job Grant (CJG): CJG provides direct financial support to individual employers who wish to purchase training for their employees.
-It's designed to help businesses to improve the skills of their workforce.
+It's designed to help businesses improve the skills of their workforce.

 Scientific Research and Experimental Development (SR&ED): This is a tax incentive program to encourage Canadian businesses of all sizes and in all sectors to conduct research and development (R&D) in Canada.
-Talk to the 7 Park Avenue Financial team about financing sr&ed credits .
+Talk to the 7 Park Avenue Financial team about financing SR&ED credits.

 Export Development Canada (EDC): EDC provides financing to Canadian exporters to support their international business growth.